-- The amount of coffee in the portafilter aka “dose”.
+- The amount of coffee in the portafilter, aka “dose.”

 - The machine

-Let's put it this way, if your espresso is coming out like water in your faucet, you are doing it wrong!❌
+Let's put it this way; if your espresso is coming out like water in your faucet, you are doing it wrong!❌

 Grind size DOES affect coffee flavor.
 The finer the coffee, the more bitter the extraction, and the coarser the grind, the more acidic it will be.

 ➡️The older the beans get, the less crema you will find on the top of your espresso shot.

 If you used the correct grind for your type of machine but pressed too hard, the espresso would never go down.
-The average pressure applied is 15-20 kg with your arm, and with practice, you will be able to calculate it.
+The average pressure applied is 15-20 kg with your arm, and you can calculate it with practice.

-The correct flow for the espresso to fall is like “mouse tail”, that’s right, as funny as it sounds that’s the term in the barista world.
+The proper flow for the espresso to fall is like “mouse tail” that’s right, as funny as it sounds, that’s the term in the barista world.

-The amount of coffee you need depends on the machine model and the portafilter size, however, a simple portafilter holds 9 to 12 grams of coffee per shot and will extract approximately an ounce of espresso.
+The amount of coffee you need depends on the machine model and the portafilter size.
+However, a simple portafilter holds 9 to 12 grams of coffee per shot and will extract approximately an ounce of espresso.